-- Wi-Fi encryption should be WPA2 with AES and your Wi-Fi password should be at least 14 characters long
+- Wi-Fi encryption should be WPA2 with AES and each Wi-Fi password should be at least 14 characters long.

-- Turn off UPnP and NAT-PMP to protect both yourself and the rest of the Internet.
+- Turn off UPnP and, if your router supports it, NAT-PMP, to protect both yourself and the rest of the Internet.

 - Be smart about choosing an SSID (network name)

 - Use a password protected Guest Network whenever possible, not just for guests but for IoT devices too.